-The dilemma found in these states—or anywhere in the Continental U.S. is that the accepted method for sampling and analysis is the OSHA Method (NIOSH 7500) but this is not sensitive enough to reach the state’s limit of 3.0 ug/M3.
-(The OSHA limit is 50 ug/M3 and the detection limit is 5 ug/M3).
+The dilemma found in these states, or anywhere in the Continental U.S., is that the accepted method for sampling and analysis is the OSHA Method (NIOSH 7500) but this is not sensitive enough to reach the state’s limit of 3.0 ug/M3.
+(Note: The OSHA limit is 50 ug/M3 and the detection limit is 5 ug/M3).

-Now, a new method exists that can achieve the state’s limit of 3.0 ug/M3 of PM 4.0, identifies the silica content, and can reach the analytical sensitivity to achieve the 3.0 ug/M3 level by sampling for 8 hours or longer.
-The method uses an SKC, Inc. sampling cassette and samples at 8 LPM (liters per minute) and analyzes the sample by the accepted method of NIOSH 7500.
+A new method exists that can achieve the state’s limit of 3.0 ug/M3 of PM 4.0, can identify the silica content, and can reach the analytical sensitivity to achieve the 3.0 ug/M3 level by sampling for 8 hours or longer.
+The method uses an SKC, Inc. sampling cassette which samples at 8 LPM (liters per minute) and analyzes the sample by the accepted method of NIOSH 7500.

-Atlantic Environmental, Inc. has the equipment and knowledge to use this method to sample outdoors or in any building (commercial/residential) to determine if the silica levels are within the recommended level of 3.0 ug/M3.
+Atlantic Environmental, Inc. has the equipment and knowledge to use this method to sample outdoors or in any building (commercial/residential) to determine if the silica levels are within the recommended 3.0 ug/M3 level.